kvpz/Robot-Vision-and-Control-System/readme.md

-# AMIRA Robot Vision and Control System
+# Robot Vision and Control System

 ## 1. Task Scheduler
 A task in the task scheduler is designed to perform the following: